NOVAglow646/NIPS22-MAT-and-LDAT-for-OOD/readme.md

-# Code for NeurIPS 2022 Paper: Improving Out-of-Distribution Robustness by Adversarial Training with Structured Priors
+# Code for NeurIPS 2022 Paper: Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors
 ****
-This repository is the source code for our NIPS 2022 paper **Improving Out-of-Distribution Robustness by Adversarial Training with Structured Priors**.
+This repository is the source code for our NIPS 2022 paper **Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors**. [paper](https://arxiv.org/abs/2210.06807  'Paper')

-This code is inherited from Domainbed https://github.com/facebookresearch/DomainBed.
-We implemented our algorithms MAT and LDAT in algorithms.py.

 ## Quick Start
 To get the sweep result on a certain datatset of an algorithm, try running: